NM-TAFE/civ-ipriot-in-class-demos/assessments/prj/carpark-guide.md

 #### Back to the update displays method

-The `update_displays` method shall send status information: available bays, temperature, and any other relevant information to each display.
+The `update_displays` method shall send status information: available bays, temperature, and other relevant information to each display.
 We will implement this method in the `CarPark` class.

 1. Create an `update_displays` method in the `CarPark` class.
 This method only needs to accept the `self` parameter.
 2. Build a dictionary containing the information you want to send to the displays.
 For example, `data = {"available_bays": self.available_bays, "temperature": 25}`.